Stebalien/gazetta/README.md

 1. Gazetta makes a lot of system calls (file IO).
 We could probably reduce this significantly.
 On my machine, more then half the runtime is system time.
 2. yaml-rust is slow (according to callgrind).
+I've considered toml but switching would be a pain.
 3. The index building algorithm is `Θ(num_indices*num_entries)`.
 This could be reduced to `Θ(num_entries)` however, `num_indices` is usually rather low so this only makes sense if we can keep the constant multiplier in the new